oracle/docker-images/OracleDatabase/SingleInstance/README.md

-	   -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e SGA_SIZE:   The total memory that should be used for all SGA components (optional) -e PGA_SIZE:   The target aggregate PGA memory that should be used for all server processes attached to the instance (optional)
+	   -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e SGA_SIZE:   The total memory in MB that should be used for all SGA components (optional) Supported 19.3 onwards.
+	   -e PGA_SIZE:   The target aggregate PGA memory in MB that should be used for all server processes attached to the instance (optional)
+	                  Supported 19.3 onwards.
 	   -e ORACLE_EDITION:
 	                  The Oracle Database Edition (enterprise/standard).
 	                  Supported 19.3 onwards.